hongtaoh/hongtaoh.github.io/content/en/blog/2020-11-29-re-deploy-hugo-github.md

 Also, the guidance of [Use a Custom Domain](https://gohugo.io/hosting-and-deployment/hosting-on-github/#use-a-custom-domain) provided is a little bit confusing.
 If I add the CNAME file to the `static` folder, something will go wrong.

-The following script is what I came up:
+The following script is what I came up with, based on the [original one](https://gohugo.io/hosting-and-deployment/hosting-on-github/#put-it-into-a-script-1):

 ```bash
 #!/bin/sh